8. November, 2024

 As you sail along its shores, you'll discover secluded coves, picturesque beaches, and vibrant vineyards that produce some of Croatia's finest wines.
 The gentle winds and favourable sailing conditions make it an ideal spot for novice and experienced sailors.
 Don't miss the opportunity to explore charming towns like Orebić and Ston, where you can experience local cuisine, visit historic fortresses, and sample delicious seafood.
 The UNESCO-protected town of Dubrovnik is just a short sail away, making Pelješac a perfect base for exploring the region.
 With its unspoiled nature, inviting atmosphere, and numerous islands nearby, Pelješac is a must-visit for anyone seeking a memorable sailing experience in Croatia.

-Whether anchoring in a tranquil bay or enjoying the sunset over the Adriatic Sea, Pelješac promises an unforgettable adventure on the water.
+Whether anchoring in a tranquil bay or enjoying the sunset over the Adriatic Sea, Pelješac promises an unforgettable adventure on the sea.

 Working Hours: